-This literally means nothing.
+This means nothing.
 You may as well be buying “Minnesota style bananas.”

-Kobe beef comes from one prefecture in Japan and five out of the seven requirements that it needs to pass in order to be certified as authentic Kobe revolve around it being born, raised, and slaughtered in the Hyogo prefecture.
+Kobe beef comes from one prefecture in Japan, and five out of the seven requirements that it needs to pass to be certified as authentic Kobe revolve around it being born, raised, and slaughtered in the Hyogo prefecture.